terra-money/docs/docs/How-to/Terra-Station/Wallet.md

 5. Click **Change password**.

-Your password is now changed.
+Your wallet password is now changed on your device.
+Repeat these steps to change your wallet password on other devices.